 Kenyans and Africans at large stand challenged to maintain peace.
 The #AbigailChallenge encourages sharing of peace messages via social media.
 It does not matter which side of the political divide one is on.
 When there is unrest in any nation or area, individuals and whole communities are adversely affected.
 Globally, countries that are aggressive towards each other such as the USA and N. Korea affect the stability of whole geographical regions!

 Kenya is one of the many African nations that experience flares and bursts of violence from time to time.
 Often, the unrest happens around elections; either just before or just after elections.
 In 1992, a large number of people lost their lives in skirmishes dotted around the country.
 The year marked the first serious case of clashes between communities based on tribal alliances.
-Kenyans did not learnt then, more was still to come!
+Kenyans did not learn then, more was still to come!

 2007 is another year that remains embedded firmly in Kenyan history.
 The post-election violence that year saw more than 3,000 Kenyans killed!
 Hundreds of thousands more were displaced in that bout of clashes.
 IDP (Internally Displaced Person) became a common place acronym in a country where previously it was only rarely mentioned.
 A repeat of such incidents should not be allowed to happen.